 Are you ready to start vlogging on YouTube?
-Starting and maintaining a YouTube channel can be both fun and profitable, and it doesn’t have to take over your entire life, either.
+Starting and maintaining a YouTube channel as a vlogger can be both fun and profitable, and it doesn’t have to take over your entire life, either.

-If you want to create quality YouTube vlogs and build an audience of engaged viewers, you’ll just need to do a little bit of planning, practicing, and marketing.
+If you want to make quality YouTube videos and build an audience of engaged viewers, you’ll just need to do a little bit of planning, practicing, and marketing for your vlog channel.
 If you follow these tips and techniques, you’ll be on your way to vlogging success.

 1. Planning Your YouTube Channel